ivoloshin/appdev1questions/README.md

 # App Developer 1 Questions

 To answer these questions create an account at [repl.it](https://repl.it/).
-Select a language you are most comfortable with and create a session for each of the problems.
-Once your solutions are done, select share and send links to each of the solution to the recruiter.
+Select the language you are most comfortable with and create a session for each of the problems.
+Once your solutions are done, select share and send links to each of the solutions to the recruiter.

 ## Problem 1